-The life of any startup can be divided into two parts – before product/market fit and after product/market fit. – Marc Andreessen, Andreessen Horowitz General Partner and Serial Entrepreneur
+The life of any startup can be divided into two parts – before product/market fit and after product/market fit. – Marc Andreessen, Product Market Fit Promoter and Serial Entrepreneur

-Unfortunately, your first few sales don’t automatically mean that you have P-M fit.
-P-M fit has more to do with the way in which you convinced your first few validating customers to sign on rather than with the outcome — the sale.
+Unfortunately, your first few sales don’t automatically mean that you have product-market fit.
+Product-market fit has more to do with the way in which you convinced your first few validating customers to sign on rather than with the outcome — the sale.

-In the same way that selling dozens of products that never get used is not P-M fit, selling a product that doesn’t move the needle is not real success.
+In the same way that selling dozens of products that never get used is not product-market fit, selling a product that doesn’t move the needle is not real success.

 Now, is your business model scalable?
 Is it repeatable?

 If you’re selling to customers in different market segments, the sales and marketing processes will not be repeatable.
 You will need different sales tactics, different techniques to counter objections, different product features, and different assumptions about who the partners and system integrators are in the industry.

 - Was I able to consistently add value for customers in a single market segment?

 - Did they pay after the pilot project was over or did they churn and move on?